openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 * Replication Group operations are available for volumes in Synchronous mode only.

-* Storage-assisted retype operations on replication-enabled VMAX volumes (moving from a non-replicated type to a replicated-type and vice-versa.
+* Storage-assisted retype operations on replication-enabled PowerMax volumes (moving from a non-replicated type to a replicated-type and vice-versa.
   Moving to another service level/workload combination, for example) are not supported.